casistack/cardanoledgerstate/docs/README.md

 30 2 * * * /bin/bash /fullpath/checkleader.sh > /full path for logs/checkleaderlogging.log

+if you rather check the next epoch using cncli next option (cncli-leaderlog.sh next UTC) you could schecdule the cronjob to run only when the checkfivedays.sh returns true

+e.g
+30 2 * * * /bin/bash /fullpath/checkfivedays.sh && /fullpath/checkleader.sh > /full path for logs/checkleaderlogging.log

 ## Integrating with Grafana

 if you already have a prom file configured to display adapools data on grafana